wirthma/StubsGenerator/README.md

 a brief design overview of the plugin.
 - [Tutorial for creation of a *language-side adapter*](./doc/tutorial_language_side_adapter.pdf)

+## Building the plugin

+- In solution `StubsGenerator.build` locate build project `StubsGenerator` (with spider icon)
+- Right click on spider icon
+- Use option `Run 'StubsGenerator'`

 ## Example and Related Projects

 - Usage of the plugin for generation of library stubs for the C# base language: